craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 > This is intended to *simulate* the idea that even when I cannot pierce your armor, a bludgeoning weapon does not necessarily have to.

 ### Piercing
-When you make an attack with a weapon that deals piercing damage, if you have advantage on the attack roll, and you hit with the attack, the attack deals an extra 1d4 damage.
+When you make an attack with a weapon that deals piercing damage, if you have advantage on the attack roll, and you hit with the attack, the attack deals an additional 1d4 damage.

 ### Slashing
 When you hit with an attack that would deal slashing damage, you may choose to reduce the damage of your attack by 1d6 and attempt to apply a stack of Bleed.
 If you do, the creature hit by this attack must make a Constitution Saving throw, the DC of which is equal to this attack's Attack Roll Total, or take one stack of Bleed.